paragonie/airship-docs/en-us/02-basic-usage/01-Crew.md

 * A user may belong in multiple groups.

+Airship provides this group arrangement by default:

+* Guest
+* Registered User
+  * Moderator
+    * Administrator
+  * Publisher
+  * Trusted Commentor
+  * Writer

+An Administrator is also simultaneously a Moderator and a Registered User.

 ## Permissions

 Airship uses a whitelist access controls system based on three concepts: